AnDashikKozlov/Cedon/README.md

 Cedon.
-Mod that adds new planet "Ceodon" and content related to it.
+Mod that adds new planet "Cedon" and content related to it.

-This is my forst mod.
+This is my first mod.

-!WORK IN PROGGRESS!
+!WORK IN PROGRESS!